About Chase Injury Law

 Clear answers for injured workers deciding whether to speak with a Florida workers’ compensation attorney.

-Chase Injury Law handles Florida workers’ compensation claims for injured workers, including cases involving delayed medical care, denied benefits, stopped checks, work restrictions, and insurance company disputes.
+Chase Injury Law handles Florida workers’ compensation claims for injured workers, including cases involving delayed medical care, denied benefits, stopped checks, work restrictions, return-to-work issues, and insurance company disputes.

 Does Chase Injury Law represent insurance companies?